sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 6.3 An update model without diffs

-`update()` in Nablla does not compare the existing DOM with the new structure.
+`update()` in Sercrod does not compare the existing DOM with the new structure.
 Instead it follows a simple procedure:

 - clear the internal DOM of the host element
 - evaluate the template and construct a new DOM
-- call `update()` recursively on child Nablla elements if needed
+- call `update()` recursively on child Sercrod elements if needed
 - reflect attributes and text nodes

 Because the update model does not carry its own diffing layer, all update rules are fully described in terms of the template and attributes.